 Undoubtedly feeling lonely can also have a negative impact on your mental health, especially if these feelings have lasted a long time.
 Some researches suggest that loneliness is associated with an increased risk of sleeping problems, alcohol abuse, Alzheimer’s disease and suicide.

 We can overcome loneliness.
 It does require a conscious effort on your part to make a change.
 In the long run, making a change can make you happier, healthier and enable you to impact others around you in a positive way.

 What can we do about it?

-Encouraging young people to normalise feelings of loneliness, so feeling lonely is seen not as a weakness but rather as an innate human need to connect.
+- Encouraging young people to normalise their feelings of loneliness.
+So feeling lonely is seen not as a weakness but rather as an innate human need to connect.

 - Step into your interests, encourage the young person to re-connect with their passions.
 This is a great way to connect with like-minded people.